violetta30/rsschool-cv/cv.md

 ### MY PROJECTS

-Unfortunately can`t show my work prjects because they were made for internal use of NCLI.
+Unfortunately I can`t show my work prjects because they were made for internal use of NCLI.
 So, I leave link to my [RSSchool CV project](https://github.com/violetta30/rsschool-cv).

 ### LANGUAGES